Andrej Kramarić: Dinamo Zagreb

 Kramarić joined Dinamo Zagreb when he was just six years old.
 During his youth career, he scored over 450 goals for Dinamo youth teams, making him the top youth scorer in club history.

 Kramarić made his debut for the Dinamo senior squad on 24 May 2009 in a league match against Zagreb.
 He made an appearance as a 69th-minute substitute for Josip Tadić.
 It was also his only match for the Dinamo first-team during the 2008–09 season.

 Kramarić was promoted to the first-team squad the following season.
 He made his first appearance of the season and also debuted in the UEFA Champions League on 15 July in an away match against Pyunik, which finished in a goalless draw.
 Later that year, Kramarić won his first league title with Dinamo, scoring seven goals in 24 appearances en route.
 He also made five appearances in the 2009–10 Croatian Cup and scored four goals, and made five appearances in UEFA competitions.
 The following season turned out to be disappointing for Kramarić, however.
 With the arrival of new coach Vahid Halilhodžić, Kramarić was mostly used as a late substitute, rarely being used as a match starter.
 He managed to collect less than 600 minutes of playing time in 17 appearances he made throughout the 2010–11 season, scoring five goals in process.
 Despite the personal struggle, he won the league and cup double with his team.

 In the first half of the 2011–12 season, Kramarić's status in the club did not change, as he collected only three appearances before the winter break, and the speculations about him leaving the club started to rise.
-In February 2012, it was announced that Kramarić would be loaned to Prva HNL team Lokomotiva.
+In February 2012, it was announced that Kramarić would be loaned to Prva HNL team Lokomotiva Zagreb.